andrew-elsayeh/venue_pilot/README.md

 npm run dev
 ```

-## What technologies are used for this project?
+## Technologies used for the project
 This project is built with:

 - Vite